Worldwide tax guides /Belgium E-Invoicing & Digital Reporting GuideBelgiumE-Invoicing & Reporting

 Indirect tax control regimePost auditCTC

-E-Invoicing/CTC ModelB2G e-invoicingCTC (Continuous Transaction Controls) model for B2B transactions is proposed.
-No exact timelines nor specifications have been announced
+E-Invoicing/CTC ModelB2G e-invoicingCTC (Continuous Transaction Controls) model for B2B from January 1, 2026.

-Obligation statusPartially implemented with Phase II of B2G e-invoicing from May 2023Planned
+Obligation statusPartially implemented with Phase II of B2G e-invoicing from May 2023Enacted, subject to the European Commision's approval.

 Governing entityBelgian Tax Authority BOSABelgian Tax Authority BOSA